solo-io/workshops/gloo-gateway/1-18/poc/README.md

 })
 EOF
-echo "executing test dist/document/build/templates/steps/apps/httpbin/transformations/tests/x-client-request-header.test.js.liquid from lab number 7" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 7"; exit 1; }
+echo "executing test dist/document/build/templates/steps/apps/httpbin/transformations/tests/x-client-request-header.test.js.liquid from lab number 7" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail --exit || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 7"; exit 1; }
 -->

 As you can see, we've created a new header called `X-Client` by extracting some data from the `User-Agent` header using a regular expression.

 And we've targetted the `HTTPRoute` using the `targetRefs` of the `RouteOption` object.
 With this approach, it applies to all its rules.

 Another nice capability of the Gloo Gateway transformation filter is the capability to add a response header from some information present in the request.